Rice University logo

 OVERVIEW

 This class teaches the basics of electromagnetic waves, simple circuit and antenna theory, radio propagation, GPS theory and operation, ionosphere, magnetosphere, and space weather.
 The course midterm is the FCC "technician"-level ham radio test.
 It is expected that all students will pass the test before the end of the semester (retakes are acceptable), allowing legal broadcasting on all frequencies above 50 MHz (including popular 2m repeater networks and talking to the ISS) and selected HF frequencies.
+Introduction to popular digital modes.
 The second half of the course covers GPS and space weather topics.
 The students will have one general electrical circuit lab and also construct a simple AM receiver.
 Antenna installation costs were paid for by the Physics and Astronomy Department.
 NOTE: This class does count towards the "Master of Science Teaching" degree, but is a free elective ONLY for most other degree programs.

 A short powerpoint on the uses of amateur radio or on the effects of space weather is required as one of the homework sets [View papers from 2007 Spring class | 2009 Spring class | 2013 Spring class].
-All students who enrolled in the Spring 2007, 2009, 2010, 2011 and 2013 and 2017 classes passed their "technician"-level FCC license exam, and several have passed their General level.
+All students who have taken the class so far have passed their "technician"-level FCC license exam, and several have passed their General level.
 One student who began as a "General" passed his "Extra" exam.
-Extra credit for passing higher levels before the end of finals.
+Extra credit will be given for passing higher levels before the end of finals.

 Click here for an article about the success of the 2005 class, including their names and new callsigns, and more details about the class.